smsdigital/styleguide-tokens/README.md

 - First package release to gemfury
 ----

-## If you have questions about this repository or want to contribute, please feel free to contact the CoE-WebDev.
+## If you have questions about this repository or want to contribute, please feel free to contact the EO Software Development.